SS Central America: Sinking

 On September 3, 1857, 477 passengers and 101 crew left the City of Aspinwall, now the Panamanian port of Colón, sailing for New York City under the command of William Lewis Herndon.
 The ship was laden with 10 ST of gold prospected during the California Gold Rush.
 The ship continued north after a stop in Havana.

 On September 9, 1857, the ship was caught up in a Category 2 hurricane while off the coast of the Carolinas.
 By September 11, the 105 mph winds, and heavy seas had shredded her sails, she was taking on water, and her boiler was threatening to fail.
 A leak in a seal between a paddle wheel shaft and the ship's side sealed its fate.
 At noon that day, her boiler could no longer maintain fire.
 Steam pressure dropped, shutting down both bilge pumps.
 Also, the paddle wheels that kept her pointed into the wind failed as the ship settled by the stern.
-The passengers and crew flew the ship's flag inverted (a distress sign in the US) to signal a passing ship.
+The passengers and crew flew the ship's flag inverted (a distress signal) to signal a passing ship.
 No one came.